KatherineMichel/katherinemichel.github.io/doc/blog/favorite-conference-snapshots.md

 Happy times!; photo credit: Bartek Pawlik (https://bartpawlik.format.com/)

 ![](favorite-conference-snapshots/djangocon-us-2019-with-ken-whitesell.jpg)
 Selfie with our wonderful Ken Whitesell.
-For years, he has been the face that welcomes attendee to DjangoCon US and is a recipient of the Malcolm Tredinnick Memorial Prize.
+For years, he has been the face that welcomes attendees to DjangoCon US and is a recipient of the Malcolm Tredinnick Memorial Prize.

 ## Strange Loop 2019